 Calculating your affordability is key to moving home.
 Use our free calculator to work out your moving budget and confirm what you can afford before making an offer on the house.
 You’ll want to know your maximum budget (what can you stretch to) and your ‘ideal’ budget.
 Your ideal budget would be comfortably affordable and leave you a little extra for improvements and emergencies.

 Do I know the history of the property?

 It can be a little tricky to know the history of a property on a first viewing but, before you make any offer, you should know exactly what you’re getting into.
 Ask the vendor and agents about the property (and why they’re moving) and research previous selling prices online.
 If you don’t know the history of the property or the future of the area, for example any new developments that could affect your countryside view, then you’d be taking a big gamble making an offer.

 Did you know our property experts perform due diligence and could help with your move?
 Read about our free Move Simply service available to all Homewise customers.

 Can you picture your furniture in the space?
 Does the location feel like your new neighbourhood?
 Trust your instincts and emotions.
 If you have an uncertain feeling or there’s a significant doubt in your mind, chances are this isn’t the property for you.

-If you do like the property, arrange another viewing for a different time of day before you make the decision to buy.
+If you do like the property, arrange another viewing for a different time of day before you make the decision to go ahead.
 If your opinion remains the same, great, your first impressions were right!
 Use our free checklist and confirm that this property is perfect for you!